It happened one Sunday evening, in May 1996.

 With hindsight, she wondered if he just had spent some time with Cho Chang in the library.
 She realized, however, that she'd not missed Michael that day.
 She had a very nice talk with Harry, as so often in recent weeks.
 They discussed the upcoming Quidditch match against Ravenclaw, which Harry wasn’t allowed to attend because of the Quidditch ban imposed by Umbridge.
 They were talking about the injustices the Inquisitorial Squad was allowed to commit on Hogwarts students in the name of Umbridge and the Ministry, and that Harry was angry at Dumbledore because he hadn’t been talking to him for months.
 Ginny thought that it would be nice if they both had more time to talk, now that Michael was history.

 Since the last Christmas at Grimmauld Place, the two of them had become really good friends.
 After they talked about Tom Riddle and how it felt to be possessed, it seemed easy to talk about all of the minor things in life.
-They often talked about all sorts of things, their favourite Quidditch teams, joked about Hermione's bossiness, and Ginny’s relationship to her brothers.
-However, over the last couple of weeks Ginny often noticed a strange look on Harry’s face, mostly when he thought he was unobserved.
+They often talked about all sorts of things, their favourite Quidditch teams, joked about Hermione's bossiness, and Ginny’s relationship with her brothers.
+However, over the last couple of weeks, Ginny often noticed a strange look on Harry’s face, mostly when he thought he was unobserved.

 Hmm, why must boys always be so strange?